CodyWallbridge/ProjectManagement/software-project-management-plan.md

 ### 3.3.1 Process for Measuring

-We are going to measure success in how many user stories where completed in a sprint
+We will measure success in how many user stories where completed in a 2-week sprint, comparing it to the deadlines in our [Gantt Chart]() and project milestones.

 ### 3.3.2 Changes Request

-Since we are using agile, changes will be more usual, we need to ensure that there is a meeting with all the stakeholders to ensure it follows our vision
+Since we are using Agile, changes will be more usual.
+Developers can implement changes at their own discretion, but are expected to bring it up to the Project Manager and the other developers in case stakeholders need to be consulted.
+For large-scale changes, we will ensure a meeting with all the stakeholders.
+At this meeting, the stakeholders will evaluate whether the change follows the vision for the project, and approve or deny it accordingly.

 ### 3.3.3 Schedule Control

-Since we are going to use agile, the schedule will be reassessed in every retrospective and sprint planning, will measure how much work has been done in the milestone and what actions we need to do to complete work in time
+Since we are using Agile, the schedule will be reassessed every 2 weeks in Retrospective and Sprint Planning meetings.
+We will measure how much work has been done in the milestone, compare it to the expected deadlines in our [Gantt Chart]() and project milestones, and determine which actions we need to take to meet the task deadlines of the next sprint in time.

-### 3.3.4 Communication plan
+### 3.3.4 Communication Plan

-As mentioned before, we will use Slack as main method of communication, we are going to use agile so we will have:
+As mentioned before, we will use Slack as main method of communication.

+As we are going to use Agile, we will have:
-- Two week sprints, starting on mondays with an hour sprint planning meeting
+- 2 week sprints, starting on Mondays, with a 1 hour Sprint Planning meeting
-- Daily 15 minute standup with the developers to see what what they are doing or if they need any help
+- Daily 15 minute standup with the developers to review their day-to-day tasks, share their progress, and ask for help
-- One hour retrospectives every 2 weeks with the dev team
+- 1 hour Retrospective meetings at the end of each sprint cycle, i.e., every 2 weeks

-The developers and the project manager will assist these meetings, the QA will join them after they start QA
+The developers and the Project Manager are required to attend these meetings.
+Once Quality Assurance begins, the QA tester will join them.

-The IT will request equipment from the project manager as needed and will have a meeting at least twice a week
+IT will request equipment from the Project Manager as needed.
+They will meet with the Project Manager at least twice a week to review their hardware or software requirements.

 ### 3.4 Risk Management Plan